 It’s okay to be on the fence about having children.
 Raising kids is a tremendous responsibility.
 It changes your life.
 It’s better to consider the joys, benefits, and ramifications before committing.

-You can find parents claiming it was the best decision they’ve ever made or the worst mistake of their life.
-You can find communities saying that having kids is horrible for the kids and the planet and others saying more people need to have kids.
+You can find parents claiming it was the best decision they’ve ever made or the worst mistake of their lives.
+You can find communities saying that having kids is horrible for the kids and the planet, and others saying more people need to have kids.

 Examine your hopes, dreams, and life goals, and make the decision that feels right for you.